Babe Ruth: Emergence as a hitter

 Although Barrow predicted that Ruth would beg to return to pitching the first time he experienced a batting slump, that did not occur.
 Barrow used Ruth primarily as an outfielder in the war-shortened 1918 season.
 Ruth hit .300, with 11 home runs, enough to secure him a share of the major league home run title with Tilly Walker of the Philadelphia Athletics.
 He was still occasionally used as a pitcher, and had a 13–7 record with a 2.22 ERA.
+On July 8, in the bottom of the ninth inning in a scoreless game, with a runner on first base Ruth hit a ball out of the ballpark to drive in the game-winning run; this was recorded as a triple, since the rules at that time considered the game over once the winning run scored.
+In 1968 the Special Baseball Records Committee unanimously ruled this, along with 36 other hits, a home run, but in part due to the perceived importance of preserving Ruth's home run total at 714, in 1969 the committee reversed this decision.

 In 1918, the Red Sox won their third pennant in four years and faced the Chicago Cubs in the World Series, which began on September 5, the earliest date in history.
 The season had been shortened because the government had ruled that baseball players who were eligible for the military would have to be inducted or work in critical war industries, such as armaments plants.
 Ruth pitched and won Game One for the Red Sox, a 1–0 shutout.
 Before Game Four, Ruth injured his left hand in a fight but pitched anyway.
 He gave up seven hits and six walks, but was helped by outstanding fielding behind him and by his own batting efforts, as a fourth-inning triple by Ruth gave his team a 2–0 lead.
 The Cubs tied the game in the eighth inning, but the Red Sox scored to take a 3–2 lead again in the bottom of that inning.
 After Ruth gave up a hit and a walk to start the ninth inning, he was relieved on the mound by Joe Bush.
 To keep Ruth and his bat in the game, he was sent to play left field.
 Bush retired the side to give Ruth his second win of the Series, and the third and last World Series pitching victory of his career, against no defeats, in three pitching appearances.
 Ruth's effort gave his team a three-games-to-one lead, and two days later the Red Sox won their third Series in four years, four-games-to-two.
-Before allowing the Cubs to score in Game Four, Ruth pitched 29 2/3 consecutive scoreless innings, a record for the World Series that stood for more than 40 years until 1961, broken by Whitey Ford after Ruth's death.
+Before allowing the Cubs to score in Game Four, Ruth pitched 29 2/3 consecutive scoreless innings, a World Series record that stood for more than 40 years until 1961, broken by Whitey Ford.
 Ruth was prouder of that record than he was of any of his batting feats.